Northern Dancer: End of life and burial

 Northern Dancer was retired from stud on April 15, 1987, having started to experience heart problems and arthritis.
 He was pensioned at Windfields Farm in Maryland and when the farm was subsequently sold, a special clause was written to guarantee his lifelong right to live there.
 On November 15, 1990, at the age of 29, he suffered a severe colic, possibly complicated by a strangulation of his small intestine.
 Due to his advanced age, it was felt that Northern Dancer would be unable to survive surgery so he was euthanized on November 16.
 He was loaded in a specially built oak coffin and then wrapped in a blanket he had won during his racing career.
 That same day, his remains were brought back to Canada in a refrigerated van for burial at Windfields Farm in Oshawa, Ontario.

-Windfields Farm was subsequently sold to the University of Ontario, and Northern Dancer's burial site was not publicly accessible for many years, at one point becoming covered in weeds.
+Windfields Farm was subsequently sold to the University of Ontario Institute of Technology (now Ontario Tech University) and Durham College, and Northern Dancer's burial site was not publicly accessible for many years, at one point becoming covered in weeds.
 On April 16, 2018, the grave became an official heritage site under the Ontario Heritage Act, with funds presented by the City of Oshawa to landscape the surrounding area.